etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 It consists of multiple **sections** like "work", "leadership", "education", etc. Each of those sections consists of one or more **entries** related to that section.
 Finally, entry consists of details like name of the position, company/organization, duration, description of responsibilities, etc.

 Pretty simple, but one special case to note.
 Look at the "leadership" section above.
 It illustrate a case of a **section** with a single **entry** which is itself a list of items.
-Another use case for a section like this: adding a "Programming languages" to the resume, where one simply lists the langauges/frameworks with which they have experience.
+Another use case for a section like this: adding a "Programming languages" to the resume, where one simply lists the languages/frameworks with which they have experience.

 Generalizing the example above into a generic `section`, we get something like:

 ![Resume illustration!](section.png)

-Let's translate those statements above into define some Typescript types.
+Let's translate the statements above into Typescript types.

 ### Enter: Interfaces